-Ms. Vicki Cimkentli joined Atlanta BeltLine, Inc. in 2017 as the Executive Assistant to the CEO.
-Vicki has a long history of experience as an Executive Assistant and a Personal Assistant to various corporate executives.
-She originally hails from England, and spent a number of years living in other areas of Europe before moving to the USA in 1996.
-Vicki has resided in the Atlanta area for the past 10 years and lives in Marietta with her husband, Levent, and their two dogs.
-She enjoys traveling, the arts, and exploring restaurants with her dining club.
+Vicki Cimkentli joined Atlanta BeltLine, Inc. in 2017 as the Executive Assistant to the CEO.
+Cimkentli has a long history of experience as an Executive Assistant and a Personal Assistant to various corporate executives.
+She originally hails from England and spent a number of years living in other areas of Europe before moving to the USA in 1996.
+Cimkentli resides in Marietta with her husband and their dogs.
+A self-confessed foodie, she enjoys traveling, the arts, and discovering restaurants.

 Dwayne C. Vaughn

 Vice President of Housing Policy and Developmentdvaughn@atlbeltline.org(404) 477-3003 (Main Office)